Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Conclusion

 We applied the three methods to a set of two-dimensional materials with exchange parameters taken from experiments and compared the calculated critical temperatures to experimental values.
 In comparison with experimental critical temperatures, we found that RPA+CD gives the best performance, except for MnPS$_3$ and FePS$_3$.
 For MnPS$_3$, which is nearly isotropic with only a weak uniaxial anisotropy, the application of the CD correction yields a negligible deviation from the RPA results.
 In addition, incorporating the dipolar contribution into the fit of the magnon anisotropy from INS data would likely improve the precision of the results.
 In the case of FePS$_3$, the the Fe atoms carry a large orbital moment, which is pinned to the lattice and strongly coupled to the spin.
 This indicates that a simple single-ion anisotropy tensor is likely insufficient to fully describe the magnetic anisotropy.
 In any case, the RPA+CD approach was found perform better than RPA, while HP yields excellent agreement with the experimental value.
 However, we believe that this is a fortuitous result originating in error cancelation within that method.

 In summary, we presented a comprehensive analysis of the role of single-ion anisotropy in calculating thermally excited magnon energies and critical temperatures in two dimensional magnets.
 Among the methods considered, the RPA+CD approach showed the best agreement with experiments, establishing it as the best method for predicting critical temperatures in low-dimensional systems.
 This approach comprises a simple and versatile method that is easily applicable and is expected to significantly improve the accuracy of either classical Monte Carlo simulations or linear spin wave theory, which seems to be the most common approaches in the literature.
+Although no explicit benchmarking was performed for non-collinear states, all of these methods are directly applicable to such systems, provided they retain the single-$Q$ symmetry.
 The framework can also be used to analyze the influence of complex spin interactions, such as anisotropic exchange, Dzyaloshinskii-Moriya interaction, dipole-dipole interactions and higher order terms like biquadratic exchange.
 As such, we believe that the RPA+CD approach provides the most reliable route for understanding and predicting thermal properties of 2D materials.